 The popularity of podcasts is growing.
 Recent statistics show that nearly 1/3 of the adults in the United States have listened to a podcast.
 Podcast listeners also use podcasts to make purchase decisions.
-For more details on the growing popularity of podcasts as well as some case studies and guidelines, see the post the Case for Creating A Podcast for Your E-Commerce or Software Company from John Dumas on the ConversionXL blog.

 If you think about it, the popularity of podcasts only makes sense.
 Podcasts give listeners a chance to learn while doing something else.
 You can easily listen to a podcast while: